aristanetworks/avd/benchmarks/README.md

   -q
 ```

-Manual local full-suite runs include the 150-device scale benchmark.
-They do not add
+Local full-suite runs include the 150-device scale benchmark.
+They do not add an
-an all-host render benchmark for the full molecule scenario; that kind of load
+all-host render benchmark for the full molecule scenario; that kind of load test
-test is intentionally outside the CodSpeed suite.
+is intentionally outside the CodSpeed suite.

 ```bash
 python -m pytest --codspeed benchmarks -q